landron/workshop/literature/extra/physics/cosmic-inflation.md

 Here are some insides from the my favorite YouTube channels (**Closer To Truth** and **PBS Space Time**), patched with some ("anonymous" here) answers from physics.stackexchange.com .

 Going back in time to the Big Bang (BB)?
 It is possible with general relativity ... to a certain point.
 There is no precise theory to describe it before some moment, when the Universe was very small, since there are conflicts between general relativity and quantum mechanics (see [PBS Space Time: "Big Bang problems: rewind Universe using general relativity"](https://www.youtube.com/watch?v=JDmKLXVFJzk)).
 The second law of thermodynamics states that entropy always increases, but in the final stage of the Big Bang it was already very high (gravitation apart ?), in an almost perfect thermal equilibrium.
+Why the urge to create matter, anything at all ?
+Gravitation!
+But why was it so quiet before?

 Cosmic inflation, theory initiated by Alan Guth ([Closer To Truth: "Alan Guth - Why is an Inflationary Universe so Astounding?"](https://www.youtube.com/watch?v=rv4Ikye9PS8)), explains some of the mysteries of the BB, like the flatness and the uniformity observed in the cosmic microwave background (CMB).
 However, it comes with issues: the entropy before inflation must have been even smaller than its already extraordinary low value (Penrose) and also, as a consequence, it implies a ... multiverse, a "fact" challenged by Abraham Loeb ([Closer To Truth: "Abraham 'Avi' Loeb - Multiverse - Where Do We Go From Here?
 (Part 2)"](https://www.youtube.com/watch?v=LYSqCF5nKXc)).